 The following instructions are highlighted in the text and must be observed:

 This field contains product information which is important or useful for the user.
-It refers to instructions, work and activities that have to be observed to prevent material damage or destruction.
+It refers to instructions, work and activities that have to be observed to prevent damage or destruction to the material.

 Note